 What Is a Hardware Wallet?

-Like any currency, your Bitcoin and altcoin must be accessible when you need them and secure enough to give you peace of mind that your money is safe.
+Like any currency, your Bitcoin and altcoin must be accessible when you need them and secure enough to give you peace of mind that your virtual money is safe.
 The first Bitcoin wallets were software for receiving, holding and spending money and worked much in the way that a traditional bank’s online app would function.
 However, as the use of cryptocurrencies evolves, new technologies are being developed for consumers who desire additional security and convenience.

 A hardware Bitcoin wallet is a physical device that provides cold storage of Bitcoin or altcoins.
-As with any emerging technology, there are many products currently on the market, with varying degrees of quality and usefulness.
-Here’s what you need to know about hardware wallets and their benefits for altcoin users.
+As with any emerging technology, there are many products currently on the digital currency market, with varying degrees of quality and usefulness.
+Here’s what you need to know about hardware bitcoin wallets and their benefits for altcoin users.

 How They Work